 The -genmake option will cause a makefile to be created that will compile all of the generated source files into object files using the configured C or C++ compiler (the compiler is configured in the platform.mk file, see below).
 This makefile will contain dependencies for all included header files.
-The default generated makefile will be compatible with the GNU make utility and should be portable to most UNIX/Linux systems.
-The -w32 command line switch can be used to generate a makefile that is compatible with the Microsoft Visual Studio nmake utility.
+The default generated makefile should be portable across Windows, Linux, and macOS systems.